TITLE 89: SOCIAL SERVICES

 2) If a participant's Goals of Care cannot be developed to create an adequate person-centered plan of care, the Care Coordinator is required to discuss the risks associated with the preferences and selections made regarding one or more specific goals by the participant/authorized representative and suggest any alternative options and/or referrals that might be available to mitigate risk.

-3) Each participant will be advised by the Care Coordinator of his/her right to accept or refuse some or all offered services developed in participants' Goals of Care.
+3) Each participant will be advised by the Care Coordinator of their right to accept or refuse some or all offered services developed in participants' Goals of Care.

 d) Reassessments